 The 2019 Pat Hanly Creativity Awards are now open for nominations, honouring creative and talented Auckland region Year 13 Visual Arts students.
 Heads of Department and Visual Art Teachers, read on for how to nominate your students.

-Auckland Art Gallery Toi o Tāmaki has been the proud host of The Pat Hanly Student Art Awards since 2002.
-The awards honour Pat’s outstanding contribution to New Zealand art and acknowledge his relationship with the Friends of Auckland Art Gallery and with the wider Gallery community.
+Auckland Art Gallery Toi o Tāmaki has been the proud host of the Pat Hanly Creativity Awards since 2002.
+The awards, supported by primary sponsor AUT, acknowledge Pat’s outstanding contribution to New Zealand contemporary art and his passion for art education and supporting young artists.

 If you have any queries please contact firstname.lastname@example.org

 We are pleased to announce this years Pat Hanly Creativity Award recipient workshops will include working with the following contemporary New Zealand artists: